Mac-Mann/SolidJS-GraphQL-Project/ReadMe.md

 To run open two terminal windows.

-Cd first into the root folder and run nvm use.
+For both windows, cd first into the root folder and run `nvm use`.
 To align your node version.

-Then cd into the server folder and run npx ts-node index.ts Then cd into the client folder in your other window and run yarn dev 🚀
+Then cd into the server folder and run `npx ts-node index.ts` Then cd into the client folder in your other window and run `yarn dev` 🚀

 Future things to add:
 1. Docker support